Get to know the people who make the music happen

 Andrew relocated to Milton Keynes in 2003 and not long after that joined The GUS Band however by 2006, due to increasing work and family commitments, he retired from banding altogether.

 In 2015 Andrew came out of retirement to be appointed Solo Baritone with the Jaguar Land Rover Band, and soon after the band came 2nd at the Grand Shield qualifying for the British Open, playing at Symphony Hall in both 2016 and 2017.
+Andrew was pleased to rejoin The GUS Band in 2018.

 Second Baritone – Kieren Williams